+Complete directions for registration can be found in Appendix: Registration Instructions.
 Students will register for classes on-line through WebAdvisor after consulting with their academic advisor.
-Students may discuss registration with their advisor face-to-face, virtually, or through email, after their initial meeting.
+Students may discuss registration with their advisor via the telephone or through email; however, it is recommended that face-to-face discussion between the student and advisor take place.